-Due to a lack of public transport around the times of this event, we'll be running travel services - bringing participants and their bikes from Blackpool to Manchester both before and after the ride.
-Tickets are not yet on sale, but keep an eye on the Location and Travel Tab for more information.
+Due to a lack of public transport around the times of this event, we'll be running optional travel services - bringing participants and their bikes from Blackpool to Manchester both before and after the ride.
+You will have to pay in order to use this service.
+Please refer to the Location & Travel tab for more information.

 Your entry includes

 - Downloadable PDF route map & GPX File (2019 route tbc)